turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

 ```

 ### List the attached policies for each IAM role.
-This example demonstrates how to determine which policies are attached to each AWS IAM role and highlights the importance of understanding the permissions granted to those roles.
+Use this query to determine which policies are attached to each AWS IAM role and highlights the importance of understanding the permissions granted to those roles.

 ```sql
 select